CodingDog67/Dockering-around/README.md

 Quick look at laravel reveals that dependencies are a nightmare.
 Target setup: some host machine folder with source code.
 Three application containers.
 One PHP interpreter container to which Host machine folder is exposed.
 A Nginx web server container, connected to the PHP Interpreter.
 A MySQL database container is then exposed to the PHP Interpreter as well
 Also we need 2 utility containers.
 A "composer" container (package manager), a "npm" container and a "Laravel Artisan" container.
 A total of 6 containers

+Get the official command on laravel and tweak it, . = /var/www/html as root folder

+    docker-compose run --rm composer create-project laravel/laravel .

+Adjust the .env to use the selected usernames and password set in mysql.env in the ./env folder As to laravel conform use homestead as user and database name

 </details>